MicrosoftDocs/winapps-winrt-api/microsoft.ui.windowing/microsoft_ui_windowing.md

 ## -description

-Provides support for creating and managing the windows associated with an application.
+Provides support for creating and managing the windows associated with an app.

 ## -remarks